levinjeejan/obstacle_avoidance_bot/README.md

 With the help of ChatGPT, may also reduce the development process and boost the efficacy of ROS2 projects.
 The repository includes all necessary resources, setup instructions, and detailed documentation.

-Thank you for your interest in the "Obstacle Avoidance Bot" project; I eagerly await the opportunity to collaborate with you!